-Fund Category Mixed Assets Base Currency RM Launch Date 18 August 2016 Financial Year End 31 May Investment Objective The Fund seeks to provide income and capital appreciation over a long-term period.
-Income distribution (if any) may be made in the form of cash or additional Units reinvested into the Fund.
-Note: Any material change to the Fund's investment objective would require Unit Holders' approval.
+Fund Category Mixed Assets Base Currency RM Launch Date 18 August 2016 Financial Year End 31 May Investment Objective The Fund seeks to provide income and capital appreciation over a long-term Income distribution (if any) may be made in the form of cash or additional Units Note: Any material change to the Fund's investment objective would require Unit · s reinvested into the Fu nd.
 Investment Policy and Strategy The Fund invests in a diversified portfolio of equities and fixed income securities.
 The Manager aims to achieve the objective of the Fund by adopting a flexible asset allocation strategy depending on the Manager's tactical view.
 The Fund will concentrate on investing in asset classes which offer prospects of capital growth and income distribution.
 There are no fixed sectoral weightings in the allocation of assets for the Fund.
 The Fund may invest up to 98% of the Fund's NAV in a single asset class of equities or fixed income securities (including money market instruments), and a minimum of 2% of the Fund's NAV in liquid assets.
 The Fund may invest in these investments directly or via CISs.
 The Fund may invest up to 30% of its NAV in foreign securities of companies and/or issued by issuers, which are domiciled in/ listed in or have significant operations in the Asia-Pacific region, including but not limited to Australia, China, Hong Kong, India, Indonesia, Japan, New Zealand, the Philippines, Singapore, South Korea, Taiwan, Thailand and Vietnam, or any other countries in the Asia-Pacific region where the regulatory authority is an ordinary or associate member of the IOSCO.
-The Manager's strategies on equity investment consist of the following: Adopting a bottom-up approach in identifying companies with potential growthe stock selection process.
+The Manager's strategies on equity investment consist of the following: Adopting a bottom-up approach in identifying companies with potential growth and steady income distribution dur the stock selection process.
 Value-based criteria which identify fundamentally sound companies.
-These varietive to their industry peers and those trading at discounts relative to the focusing on fundamentally sound companies, which the prices of their stock.
+These would include those with low valuations relative to their industry peers and those trading at discounts relative to their intrinsic, book or replacement value focusing on fundamentally sound companies, which the prices of their stock have experienced sharp decline.
 The Manager strongly believes in internal research.
-The Manager conducts in health, industry prospects and management quality of the company before in strategy in meeting the objective of the Fund and focuses on the company's replacement costs, revised net asset value, management and potential growt managed, the frequency of trading will depend on market opportunities and varieties. would include those wit ir intrinsic, book or rep thave experienced shart depth fundamental res vesting.
-The Manager a apital structure, intrins th trend.
-Although the F h low valuations placement value, p decline. search on financial also adopts an active ic value, cash flow, The Manager's strategies on fixed income securities and money market instru- Investing in highly liquid fixed income securities and money market instrusecurities and money market instruments will depend on market demand an ıments consist of the fo ıments.
-The liquidity of the fixed income instruments and/or credit ratings of the instruments which in turn will depend on prevailing economic and market conditions.
-The liquid nature of fixed income securities and money market instruments allows the Manager to easily switch to equities when the Manager sees investment opportunities in the equity market.
-The Fund may employ derivatives such as foreign exchange forward contracts and/or cross currency swaps for hedging Significant operations mean the revenue, earnings, production facilities, assets and/or investments of a company are based in/ derived from the Asia-Pacific region.
-The level of significance will be determined by the Fund Manager on a case-by-case basis based on his/her research and judgement.
+The Manager conducts inhealth, industry prospects and management quality of the company before instrategy in meeting the objective of the Fund and focuses on the company's careplacement costs, revised net asset value, management and potential growth managed, the frequency of trading will depend on market opportunities and variables. vesting.
+The Manager a apital structure, intrins a trend.
+Although the F Iso adopts an active ic value, cash flow, The Manager's strategies on fixed income securities and money market instru Investing in highly liquid fixed income securities and money market instru securities and money market instruments will depend on market demand an ments.
+The liquidity of the fixed income instruments and/or credit ratings of the instruments which in turn will depend on prevailing economic and market